* Dollar hits highest in nearly 8 months vs yen

 * GRAPHIC-2017 asset returns: http://tmsnrt.rs/2jvdmXl

-(Updates prices, adds quotes) Nov 6 (Reuters) - Gold held steady on Monday, but hovered near a one-week low hit in the previous session, as largely upbeat U.S. economic data reinforced the prospects of another rate hike by the Federal Reserve next month.
+(Recasts, updates prices) Nov 6 (Reuters) - Gold prices on Monday held near a one-week low hit in the previous session, as the dollar firmed after largely upbeat U.S. economic data reinforced the prospects of another rate hike by the Federal Reserve next month.

-U.S. gold futures for December delivery gained 0.1
+U.S. gold futures for December delivery were nearly

 The dollar index , which measures the greenback

-Analysts said the yellow metal could also find support after U.S. President Donald Trump, who kicked off a 12-day Asia trip, looked to present a united front with Japan against North Korea.
+Higher interest rates tend to boost the dollar and push bond yields up, putting pressure on gold prices by increasing the opportunity cost of holding non-yielding bullion.
+Analysts said the yellow metal could find support after U.S. President Donald Trump, who kicked off a 12-day Asia trip, looked to present a united front with Japan against North Korea.

 Meanwhile, holdings in SPDR Gold Trust , the world's